 There is a range of healthy when it comes to how often a baby should poop.
-As long as your baby is feeding normally and gaining weight (1 to 2 pounds a month), don’t worry about the number of poops.
+As long as your baby is feeding as expected and gaining weight (1 to 2 pounds a month), don’t worry about the number of poops.

 Some babies 2 months or older poop once a day or more often.
 Other babies poop once every few days or even once a week.
-Even if your baby is pooping less frequently, they should still have a big poop that is soft and easy to pass when they do go.
+Even if your baby is pooping less frequently, their poop should be soft and easy to pass when they do go.

 Breastfeeding, formula, and solids